I see a lot of my clients get stuck on the ticketing side of things and for good reason. It come be confusing for newbies.

 It's also really important to me to:

-- Check people in easily!
+Check-in attendees easily and without paper!
 This is my one big thing.
 I hate printing out multiple paper lists unnecessarily (trees - I've got your back) so being able to do an online check in through tablets or mobiles is a big must have for me.
-Because of Eventbrite's Entry Manager, myself and two other girls checked in 400 people into an event in 7 minutes flat.
-Yeah, we were on fire!